 We recommend an inclusive approach to providing course resources.
 With respect to book purchasing and journal article provision, considerations about accessibility should be taken into account for all essential resources within modules.

 It should be noted that some books and journal articles may not be available in accessible formats, particularly older publications.
 If an accessible copy is not available a suitable alternative will need to be found.
 We may be able to digitise a print copy for you if copyright restrictions allow (see below).
 If this is not possible then we suggest that you reflect on whether the title can be classed as essential if some of your students are not able to access it.
-Your Information Specialist will be able to provide further advice on identifying alternative resources.
+Your Librarian will be able to provide further advice on identifying alternative resources.
 Please note it is recommended that you do this at the earliest opportunity so as not to impact on your students' experience.

 We can obtain books in alternative formats, in particular PDF and Word, for students with a Student Support Plan.
 The title has to be on a module reading list and we must already have a copy in the library collections.

 If we already hold the title in our stock we will request an alternative format copy from the publisher.
 Depending on the publisher, generally this may take up to four weeks.
 If the title is not in our stock we will investigate whether it is possible to purchase a copy, and this will take longer.